-- Regular full-time team member scheduled to work at least 30 hours a week, or - Regular part-time team member scheduled to work at least 20 hours, but less than 30 hours, each week.
+- Regular full-time employee scheduled to work at least 30 hours a week, or - Regular part-time employee scheduled to work at least 20 hours, but less than 30 hours, each week.

-Part-time team members are eligible for the same OnePlus benefits that are available to full-time team members.
+Part-time employees are eligible for the same OnePlus benefits that are available to full-time employees.